xuxiaojian/xuxiaojian.github.io/_pages/about.md

 I got my PhD degree in Computer Science from Washington University in St. Louis (WashU) in 2022, where I had the fortune to work with [Prof. Ulugbek Kamilov](https://engineering.wustl.edu/faculty/Ulugbek-Kamilov.html) in the Computational Imaging Group (CIG).
 Before I came to WashU, I got my  B.S. degree in Communication and Information Engineering from University of Electronic Science and Technology of China (UESTC) in 2014,  recommend as an exam-free student to the graduate school, and then got my M.S. degree in Communication and Information Systems there in 2017.

 My research interests include computational imaging, inverse problems, optimization theory, computer vision and deep learning.
-Please feel free to contact me if you are interested in our research or would like to have a casual chat!
+Please feel free to contact me if you are interested in our research!

 <!---